 Correction: The lies in this bill are extensive, and sadly that is only directly apparent to people who work with exotic animals.
 Can sparking interests in endangered species by providing in-person education about habitat loss and consumption as traditional foods and medicines undermine conservation efforts?
 Quite to the contrary, these programs encourage conservation in many ways.

-The lies go on and on in this animal rights propaganda hit piece.
+There are plenty more such flagrant lies littered throughout this animal rights propaganda hit piece.

 Similar animal performance and traveling animal act bans have been and are still being proposed across the country at local and state levels.
 Full disclosure is never provided by proponents as to the extent of the impact and consequences of the bill.
 Typically these bills are pitched to legislators as a way to end any animal abuse that may be occurring at small circuses and roadside animal shows.